-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of getting your application.
+You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of getting your application.

-The estimate is based on the loan amount, and RESPA requirements order that it has to involve all closing costs and be within a strict range of accuracy.
-I'll go over the estimate and let you know if it all looks permissible.
+This estimate is formed from the loan amount.
+RESPA requirements dictate that it has to involve all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if everything looks all right.

-Then it's time to close on your house.
-This will most likely occur at a title company or escrow office and will probably be a smooth and relaxed occasion.
+Then it's time to close on your home.
+This will likely occur at a title company or escrow office and will most likely be a smooth and relaxed affair.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, be sure to call me at 478-237-7292 or e-mail me at .
+And if you need anything, just call me at 478-237-7292 or e-mail me at .